dbashford/mimosa-ember-module-import/README.md

-mimosa-ember-resolver
+mimosa-ember-module-import
 ===========

 ## Overview

 ## Usage

-Add `'ember-resolver'` to your list of modules.
+Add `'ember-module-import'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.

 ## Functionality